Sarah Jane Brown

-Sarah Jane Brown (née Macaulay; born 31 October 1963), usually known as Sarah Brown, is an English campaigner for global health and education, founder and president of the children's charity Theirworld, the Executive Chair of the Global Business Coalition for Education and the co-founder of A World at School.
+Sarah Jane Brown (née Macaulay; born 31 October 1963) is an English campaigner for global health and education, founder and president of the children's charity Theirworld, the executive chair of the Global Business Coalition for Education and the co-founder of A World at School.

 She was a founding partner of Hobsbawm Macaulay Communications, a public relations company.
 She is married to Gordon Brown, who served as Chancellor of the Exchequer from 1997 to 2007 and Prime Minister of the United Kingdom from 2007 to 2010.

 Early life and career

 Sarah Jane Macaulay was born in Beaconsfield, Buckinghamshire on 31 October 1963.
 Her mother Pauline was a teacher and her father Iain worked for publisher Longman.
 Macaulay spent her infancy in Fife, before her family moved to Tanzania—where her mother was to operate a school—when she was two years old.
-When she was eight, her parents separated.
-Each remarried; her mother, stepfather, she, and her two younger brothers, Sean and Bruce, resettled in North London.
+When she was eight, her parents separated and later, each remarried.
+Her mother, stepfather, she, and her two younger brothers, Sean and Bruce, resettled in North London.

 There, she was educated at Acland Burghley Secondary School and Camden School for Girls, and later took a psychology degree at the University of Bristol.

 Upon leaving university, she worked at the brand consultancy Wolff Olins.
 When she was thirty, she founded the public relations firm Hobsbawm Macaulay, in partnership with an old school friend, Julia Hobsbawm.
 Their clients included the New Statesman (owned by Geoffrey Robinson), The Labour Party and trade unions.
 In 2000, she married Gordon Brown, and in October 2001 left Hobsbawm Macaulay after finding out she was pregnant with her first child.